kgashok/project-ideas/ias/pointerGlossary.md

 ![quiz7](http://j.mp/mystery_func6)

 What does the above function do?
-1. finds the first character from `s1` that occurs in `s2`
+1. Will compile but won't do anything useful
-2. finds the first character that is part of `s2` that occurs in `s1`
+2. Finds the first character that is part of `s2` that occurs in `s1`
+3. Will execute forever
 4. None of the above

 ### What next?